...

 caps.setCapability("automationName", "UiAutomator2");

-By integrating Appium tests into Cucumber scenarios, we ensured consistent reporting and execution.
+Appium tests integrated within Cucumber scenarios allowed consistent reporting and execution.

 @RunWith(Cucumber.class)